vectordotdev/vector/docs/usage/configuration/transforms/log_to_metric.md

-This metric will then proceed down the pipeline, and depending on the sink, will be aggregated in Vector (ex: [prometheus][docs.prometheus_sink]) or will be aggregates in the store itself.
+This metric will then proceed down the pipeline, and depending on the sink, will be aggregated in Vector (ex: [prometheus][docs.prometheus_sink]) or will be aggregated in the store itself.
 {% endtab %}
 {% tab title="Summing" %}
 In this example we'll demonstrate computing a sum.
 The scenario we've chosen